hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ### The LatestQueriesRanking Observer

-This ranking records the latest queries ran by the application and ignoring the earliest ones.
+This ranking records the latest queries ran by the application and ignores the earliest ones.

 The size of the ranking can be set when instantiating it, or later on, using the `Ranking.setSize(int)` method.

-This ranking provides the entries in multiple ordering, using the same methods as the previous ranking.
+This ranking provides the entries in multiple orderings, using the same methods as the previous ranking.

 Each ranking entry includes all the information described in the previous section.